puppetlabs/puppetlabs-sslcertificate/README.md

 ##### `scripts_dir`

 The directory where the scripts to verify and install the certificates will be stored.
-By default is C:\Temp
+By default is C:\temp

 ## Reference